7 Best Things To Do in La Gomera - Points of Interest & Attractions

 The Ethnographic Park is a great place to visit in La Gomera if you want to learn how the gomerans lived and worked in the past.
 The park is located only 30 minutes away from San Sebastian and the main Seaport of La Gomera.

 At the moment this place is probably the most famous building in La Gomera and you will find lots of photographs on social media.

 Mirador de Abrante is situated in the north of La Gomera and it's actually platform with tall glass walls, suspended in the air - not for the faint of heart.
 The views are as spectacular as the construction, which is why it soon became super popular among visitors.

-A place that will conquer you with its unique colors and vegetation, Hermigua's most well known points of interest are the El Cedro Forest, the the Majona Rural Park, La Caleta Beach, as well as Garajonay Park, which covers part of the municipality.
+A place that will conquer you with its unique colors and vegetation, Hermigua's most well-known points of interest are the El Cedro Forest, the Majona Rural Park, La Caleta Beach, as well as Garajonay Park, which covers part of the municipality.
 This place invites to exploration on foot and it's a paradise for nature lovers and photographers as well.